sitamgithub-MSIT/MalDetect/README.md

 - `data/`: This directory contains the dataset link and description used for training the model.

-- `src/`: This directory contains the source code for the model training script of best performing model.
+- `src/`: This directory contains the source code for the model training script of the best-performing model.

   - `train.py`: This file contains the code for model training and evaluation.
-It is the script for training the model based on the best performing model notebook.
+It is the script for training the model based on the best-performing model notebook.

 - `static/`: This directory contains the CSS stylesheet and JavaScript files for the web application.